How can I improve my listening skills for Italian exams

 - Learn about Italian linking sounds (how words blend in natural speech), which helps in understanding fast spoken Italian.
 5, 8

-- Repeat daily, gradually increasing clip length and speed.
+- Repeat daily, increasing length and complexity over time.

 Mindset and Consistency